dav3860/vmbix/README.md

 All the ESX servers, datastores and virtual machines will automatically be discovered and created in Zabbix.
 See the following instructions to configure Zabbix.

 #### Import the templates
-Import the templates from [here](https://github.com/dav3860/vmbix/tree/master/zabbix) (import the vCenter template after the others).
+Import the templates from [here](https://github.com/dav3860/vmbix/tree/master/zabbix) or from /usr/share/vmbix/zabbix/templates if you installed a package (import the vCenter template after the others).
 At the moment, only Zabbix 3.0.x templates are provided.
 The VmBix items in Zabbix are configured with an "Simple Check" type as Zabbix uses a loadable module to talk to VmBix.
 So it is still possible to use a Zabbix agent in parallel to monitor the hosts.
 The vmbix.so [loadable module](https://github.com/dav3860/vmbix_zabbix_module) must be installed on your server/proxy.

 #### Discover the objects
 VmBix can discover and create your VMWare environment (hypervisors, VMs, datastores) in too ways :